 |Total study hours||300|

-FA6006 Professional Practice 2: Fine Art is a subject-specific module supporting students to further develop their professional and academic skills, including their practical and conceptual understanding of the codes, conventions and issues associated with curatorial display.
+FA6006 Professional Practice 2: Fine Art is a subject-specific module supporting students to further develop their professional and academic skills.
+It will cover elements of professional practice for a variety of arts related careers.
+It will include learning how to write professionally in various formats, both for the public and professionals in the sector.
 Students are expected to synthesise the experience and knowledge gained over the course, and employ a range of transferable skills in communication, negotiation, analysis, project planning and project management.